oddbird/oddleventy/content/blog/2025/fluid-type.md

 for different devices,
 but that doesn't help when I resize windows.
-Even with the browser constantly running fullscreen, may laptop is only sometimes plugged into an external monitor.
+Even with the browser constantly running fullscreen, my laptop is only sometimes plugged into an external monitor.
 When I unplug it, I have less space available.